Travel - New Students

 Travel Within the US

 Federal law requires that you carry "registration" documentation at all times.
-This includes a basic identity document such as a passport, plus your current I-20 or DS-2019 and I-94 card (if you have one).
+This includes a basic identity document such as a passport or photo ID, plus your current I-20 or DS-2019 and I-94 card (if you have one).
 For day-to-day purposes, we suggest you keep these documents in a secure location.
 However, if you are traveling within the US you should carry these documents with you.
 If you are traveling by air, train, bus, or ship, you may be required to produce these documents before boarding.
 Keep photocopies of all your documents in a separate location, in the event your documents are lost or stolen.

 Travel to Other Countries